vicmir/WeatherReportApp/README.md

 The web interface allows users to input a location and view the current weather and forecasts.
 It is developed using:

-- HTML/CSS/JavaScript via Visual Studio
+- HTML/CSS/JavaScript via Visual Studio.

  📍 **Backend Implementation:**